hth/receipt-android/README.md

 JSON body should contain

-- EM - Email          - Valid email (example t@t.c) and at least five characters length.
 - FN - First Name     - Two characters length minimum.
 "John Doe would be treated as FN John and LN Doe"
-- LN - Last Name      - Optional
+- EM - Email          - Valid email (example t@t.c) and at least five characters length.
 - PW - Password       - Six characters length
-- DB - Date of Birth  - Optional       - Number (Range 18 - 99+)
+- BD - Birth day      - Optional       - Number (Range 18 - 99+)

 Below are responses for various input with respective Error Code.
 On success, response header with be same as Social login with X-R-AUTH and X-R-MAIL code.